Marco Veronese

-Marco Veronese (born 22 May 1976) is an Italian retired footballer and current Primavera Under-19 youth coach of Parma.
-He spent most of his career at Serie C1, now Lega Pro Prima Divisione.
-Veronese has played for 13 different clubs.
+Marco Veronese (born 22 May 1976) is an Italian football manager and former player, who played as a forward, currently assistant coach at Kategoria Superiore club Tirana.

 Biography

-Internazionale
+Inter Milan

-Born in Cinisello Balsamo, the Province of Milan, Marco, along with his elder brother Simone, started their career at F.C.
-Internazionale Milano, one of the Milan giant.
+Born in Cinisello Balsamo in the Province of Milan, Marco, along with his elder brother Simone, started their career at Inter Milan.
 He played his first match for first team and at Serie A on 30 October 1994, a 1–0 win to Reggiana.
 He played 3 matches in the season, all in Serie A.

 In the next season, he was farmed to Reggina of Serie B, where he played 16 league appearances.
 He then played two seasons in Serie C1 for Monza and Prato.

 Chievo

-In mid-1998 he secured a long-term contract with Serie B club Chievo, a Veronese club.
+In mid-1998 he secured a long-term contract with Serie B club Chievo.
 He played 20 league matches with 2 goals for the Serie B mid-table team.

 In the next season, he left for Serie B newcomer Alzano Virescit on loan, where he scored once only.
 In 2000, he left for Serie C1 again, for Modena, where he won the champion.

 Veronese remained with Modena, and played 17 league appearances for the club for the Serie B runner-up.

 Although Veronese failed to secure a permanent move and followed Modena to Serie A, he earned Serie B mid-table team Vicenza signed him on loan with option to purchase, as part of Ivano Della Morte deal.
 He rejoined former teammate Andrea Zanchetta.

-But he failed to score and to become a regular starter.

 Spezia & Pavia

 In 2003–04 season, he joined Spezia of Serie C1, a team partially owned by his former club Internazionale.
 He won Coppa Italia Serie C with club.
-Co-current with Internazionale sold their shares, Veronese joined A.C.
-Pavia at the same division and based in Lombardy his hometown located.
+Co-current with Internazionale sold their shares, Veronese joined Pavia at the same division.
 He finally scored regular with 13 and 11 goals, in although Pavia relegated in 2007.